It's not just your face that can give your age away, your vagina is getting older too.

 However, doctors recommend performing pelvic floor exercises to help things since the force applied to our pelvic muscles during labour can cause damage.
 Doing regular Kegels when expecting will help to prevent bladder leakage and can help make sex feel more like before.

 Years of defuzzing may start to take their toll now – you might notice skin or pigment changes as a result of waxing or shaving down there.
 Just like the hair on your head, your pubic hair will also start to thin in your forties.
-This is thought to be down to declining oestrogen.
+This is thought to be down to declining oestrogen, which occurs as you approach your menopause.

 Aside from pregnancy-related changes, a healthy vagina will remain largely unchanged until you reach your forties.
 However, during this decade, your hormone levels begin to decline as perimenopause beckons.
 At this point, you may start to notice reductions in elasticity, thinning vaginal walls and the beginnings of vaginal dryness, which can result in itching and redness.